-17.15 And The Elohim said to Abraham, "Sarai, your wife, is not to be called by the name, Sarai itself, because Sarah is her name.
+Gen. 17:15 And The Elohim said to Abraham, "Sarai, your wife, is not to be called by the name Sarai itself את.
+Indeed, Sarah is her name.

-Sarai means my princess

-Sarah means female noble, queen
+Sarai means my princess.
+Sarah means female noble, queen.

 There are six Hebrew words spelled exactly like Sarah.
 Without vowel pointings you cannot tell the difference.

 There are two different words for Sarai.

 The meaning of these names is not entirely clear.

 Some make them equivalent, princess, or my princess.

-The meanings given above may give the best sense of the meanings, but even it is not certain.
+The meaning given above

+may give the best sense of the meanings,

+but even it is not certain.

 Sarai is the first female in Scripture to have her name changed.
 Naomi, in the book of Ruth, is another.
 But Sarai's name is changed by YAHWEH himself.
+Naomi's is not.

-It follows the change of name for Abram very closely.
+This follows the change of name for Abram very closely.
 Because of these things it is vitally important.
 She is also given a new role in YAHWEH's plan.

-17.16 And I will bless she herself.
+Gen. 17:16 And I will bless her herself את.

 And also I will give to you a son from her.

-And I will bless her, and she will exist for the sake of nations.
+And I will bless her.

+And she will exist for the sake of nations.

 Kings of peoples will exist by means of her."

-17.17 And Abraham fell upon his face and laughed.
+Gen. 17:17 And Abraham fell upon his face.
+And he laughed.
 And he said in his heart, "Is a child born to a man who is a hundred years old?
-And will Sarah, who is ninety years old, give birth?"
+And will Sarah who is ninety years old give birth?"